-Michelle Lopez is a material manipulator, a conceptualist, a builder, a wishful magician, who researches cultural phenomenon and its material to push it out to its Nth-degree.
+Michelle Lopez is a material manipulator, a conceptualist, a builder, who researches cultural phenomenon and its material to push it out to its Nth-degree.
 With that comes an inventive spirit by stretching the industrial processes of crafting consumerism in all of its many forms.
 She bends plywood to make body-sized wilted skateboards, mirrors glass to build smoke clouds out of silver nitrate, creates gold thrones out of lead tendril sticks.
-In her latest body of work, she created a House of Card installation that has suspended rubble and steel rope balancing a fragile scaffolding system.
+In her latest body of work, she created a “House of Card” installation that has suspended rubble and steel rope balancing a fragile scaffolding system.
 Sculpturally, she decided to go in reverse by making all of the work almost disappear as a reflection of our cultural moment.
 Other recent work involves the usage of flutists and actors (as more material) to mimic/amplify a space in order to activate phantom gestures and diffuse forms of figuration.